-After studying English at the University of Bangor, and then completing a literature PhD at Birkbeck College, University of London, I eventually moved to the University of Liverpool, where I have taught since 2002.
+I have taught at the University of Liverpool since 2002.
 My critical writing has largely been on twentieth-century women's poetry (see 'Consorting with Angels: Modern Women Poets', 2005).
 Most recently I have spent time writing a series of essays on music and repetition in the work of the poet Elizabeth Bishop.
 I am always keen to think about ways poetry might have conversations across disciplines and I am especially interested in the relationship between language and the visual arts, and the arts and sciences.
-My most recent monograph, funded by a Leverhulme Trust fellowship, explored the literary narratives which inform the pictures of the artist Paula Rego, which is published by Thames & Hudson this autumn.
-An exhibition, 'The Errant Muse', with the artist Charlotte Hodes, will open at Liverpool's Victoria Gallery & Museum on the 16th November 2019.
-Other smaller projects include essays on the uses of repetition in the poetry of Elizabeth Bishop, on poemfilms, and end-of-life writing.
-I am currently working on a British Academy funded project, 'Yemen in Conflict', collaborating with colleagues at the University of Leeds and the Liverpool Arab Arts Festival, running community workshops and commissioning filmpoems of work by contemporary Yemeni writers.
-I am now working on a new book on creativity, ethics and aesthetics, which will explore the parallel lives and works of Virginia Woolf and Melanie Klein.
+My most recent monograph, funded by a Leverhulme Trust fellowship, explored the literary narratives which inform the pictures of the Portuguese artist Paula Rego: 'The Art of Story' is published by Thames & Hudson.
+An exhibition, 'The Errant Muse', with my long term collaborator, the artist Charlotte Hodes, was shown at Liverpool's Victoria Gallery & Museum in 2019.
+I have recently finished working on a British Academy funded project, 'Yemen in Conflict', collaborating with colleagues at the University of Leeds and the Liverpool Arab Arts Festival, running community workshops and commissioning filmpoems of work by contemporary Yemeni writers.
+I am now working on a new experimental book on creativity, ethics and aesthetics, which will explore the parallel lives and works of Virginia Woolf and Melanie Klein.

-I am a co-editor of 'Women: A Cultural Review' (Taylor and Francis) and, with Ralph Pite (Bristol) editor of Liverpool University Press' 'Poetry And' series.
+I am a co-editor of 'Women: A Cultural Review' (Taylor and Francis) and, with Ralph Pite (Bristol) editor of Liverpool University Press' 'Poetry &' series.

 I also co-direct the University of Liverpool's Centre for New and International Writing (www.liv.ac.uk/new-and-international-writing/).

 My office hours this semester are Mondays from 12-1pm, or otherwise by appointment.